 4. In some cases, it might be hard to find a vein due to low blood pressure, so your vet will consider injecting into your dog’s body or heart.
 If that happens, your vet will administer a sedative to your dog before injecting the actual euthanasia solution.
 This will make your dog relaxed and sleepy before the actual euthanasia takes place.

 5. The vet will check the heartbeat of your dog.
 Once no heartbeat can be heard, the vet will confirm death and leave you alone with your dog .This is an emotional time and you are allowed to stay as long as you need.

 The are several options available after your dog’s euthanasia.
-You need to accept the option that you and your family will be at peace with.
+You need to choose the option that you and your family will be at peace with:

 After the passing of your beloved companion, you can feel a good deal of sadness and emptiness.
 While you grieve for your canine companion, have in mind the following.

 • Grieving for your pet can last much longer than you initially anticipated.
 Once the initial denial phase is over, true grieving starts and it can last for months.
 This is normal as losing companionship is not easy, and it will take time to create a new daily routine that doesn’t include your furry friend.

 • You are not alone in this.
 Many dog owners have a difficult time, and they unite on online forums to share their experience and their grief.
 Feel free to engage yourself in a group chat and share your pain.

 • If you do not feel comfortable sharing your emotions with strangers, you can always reach out to your family and friends for support.